Aspiring Doctors Seek Advanced Training In Addiction Medicine

 "We have got an enormous gap between the need and the doctors available to provide that treatment," Lembke says.

-"At least the medical community has begun to wake up to consider not only their role in triggering this opioid epidemic, but also the ways they need to step up to solve the problem," she says.
+"At least the medical community has begun to wake up to consider not only their role in triggering this opioid epidemic but also the ways they need to step up to solve the problem," she says.

 When Dr. Luke Peterson finished his residency in family medicine in Phoenix in 2016, there were no addiction medicine fellowships in Arizona.

-So he moved to Seattle to complete a year-long fellowship at Swedish Cherry Hill Family Medicine Residency.
+So he moved to Seattle to complete a yearlong fellowship at Swedish Cherry Hill Family Medicine Residency.
 There he learned, among other things, how to treat pregnant women who are in recovery from drug use.

 "I really needed to do a fellowship if I was going to make an impact and be able to teach others to make the same impact," says Peterson, who went on to help found an addiction medicine fellowship program in Arizona.
-His program is based in Phoenix at the University of Arizona's medical school, and its teaching hospital run by Banner Health, and the Phoenix VA.
+His program is based in Phoenix at the University of Arizona's medical school, and its teaching hospital run by Banner Health, and the Phoenix VA Health Care System.

-Arizona's two addiction medicine fellowships received ACGME accreditation last year — a stamp of approval that made the programs desirable choices for up-and-coming physicians, Peterson says.
+Arizona's two addiction medicine fellowship programs received ACGME accreditation last year — a stamp of approval that made the programs desirable choices for up-and-coming physicians, Peterson says.

-Not every doctor who plans to treat substance use disorder needs to do a fellowship, he says.
+Not every doctor who plans to treat substance-use disorders needs to do a fellowship, he says.
 In fact, his goal is to integrate addiction medicine into primary care settings.

 But a specialist can serve as a referral center and resource hub for community doctors.